panzerdp/voca/README.md

 **The ultimate JavaScript string library.**

+## Work in progress

+Voca is still in early design and development.
+Many important features are in progress or planned.

 ## Scope

 [Voca](http://vocajs.com) provides the full set of methods for working with **strings** in JavaScript.
 The main benefits: